aadomn/gift/README.md

 Regarding C implementations, a simple Makefile is provided for GIFT-64 and GIFT-128 to run some test vectors.
 For GIFT-COFB, test vectors can be executed using the [NIST LWC test vector generation code](https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/TestVectorGen.zip).

+# AVR implementations

+The following AVR implementations were contributed by Rhys Weatherley:

+- `avr_bitsliced_small`: Small memory footprint AVR assembly implementation of bitslicing with a 16 byte key schedule and round keys expanded on the fly (16 bytes of stack space required to expand the round keys).

+Each AVR directory contains an Arduino sketch for running tests on that implementation.
+Tested on Arduino Uno and Arduino Mega 2560.